 That’s it!
 30 pairs is actually the largest collection I’ve ever had, usually I’ve been between 20-25 pairs, since that’s the amount of shoes I tend to use, and I don’t keep shoes that I don’t wear for various reasons, if they don’t fit well etc., they are sold off.
 The same at this stake, three of these pairs will be sold off (C&J chelsea, Myrqvist chukka, Alfred Sargent full brogue).
 Then I have a bunch of nice stuff incoming.
 One more TLB Artista pair, one pair from the new Chinese maker Acme Shoemaker, two bespoke pairs from Daniel Wegan and Catella Shoemaker (orders moved over from Gaziano & Girling), one pair from German bespoke shoemaker Patrick Frei, a very different bespoke order (for me at least) from Melker Shoes, one interesting model that I’ll be the first ever to get from Yohei Fukuda, and one more pair from Main d’Or.
 So the next edition of these shoe collection articles will not be worse for sure.

-As always I end with a bunch of more pictures of all the goodies.
+As always I end with a bunch of more pictures of all the goodies, plus a film at the bottom.